joaovicente/java-observable-event-sourcing-architecture-book/a-rest-service.md

 `curl http://localhost:8080/authors/123`

-You will now see the `No authors yet!` pre-baked response
+You will now see the `Nothing yet for author 123` response